 - Merchants can pursue bottom-of-the-funnel customers.
 The ability to go really exact with keywords is part of Google Shopping’s allure.
 This might be advantageous for both sellers and buyers.
 If a buyer already understands what they want, they won’t need much more persuasion to purchase a product.
 It’s just the source of the product that fluctuates.

-How to sell on Google Shopping
+How to Sell on Google Shopping

 This place is where you can manage your listings and post your products manually.

-Step 2: You need to upload your products to sell on Google Shopping.
+Next, you need to upload your products to sell on Google Shopping.

 Listings in Google Merchant Center will be grouped under “Feeds”.
 An online store might have multiple product feeds.
-For example, you can create a feed for regular products, another for seasonal products, and other for best-selling items, and so on.
+For example, you can create a feed for regular products, another for seasonal products, and others for best-selling items, and so on.

 To add a product feed, on the Google Merchant Center, let’s go to Products > Upload multiple products.
 You can name your feed and select the country for specific products.
-However, you need to note that your products need identity such as Brand, GITN, and MPN.
+However, you need to note that your products need identities such as Brand, GITN, and MPN.

 The concept is pretty clear: if you want your listings to show up on Google search results, you will have to pay for it.
 For Google Shopping, you need to set up an AdWords account.